adiazportfolio/SQL/README.md

 <h2>Description</h2>
-Project consists of basic SQL skills such as performing and filtering inquiries by various parameters, joining,
+Project consists of basic SQL skills such as performing and filtering inquiries by various parameters and joining tables.
 <br />